-I’ve had many readers from Australia and the UK ask if there’s an alternative to Cool Whip (I guess it’s a North American thing?).
-A thoughtful reader passed this recipe for homemade Cool Whip for those of you who can’t find the name brand in your grocery stores.
+Note: A thoughtful reader passed along this recipe for homemade Cool Whip for those of you who can’t find the name brand in your grocery stores, or for those of you who prefer to use a less processed whipped topping in your recipes.

 Stir these three ingredients until well-blended and crumbly.

-Press this mixture into the bottom of a 9 x 13 baking dish.
+Press this mixture into a 9 x 13 baking dish.

 Bake at 350ºF for 15 minutes.

-With electric beaters, mix cream cheese and icing sugar until smooth and creamy.
+With electric beaters, mix the cream cheese and icing sugar until smooth and creamy.

-Fold in 1 cup of Cool Whip, and spread over crust.
+Fold in 1 cup of Cool Whip or homemade Cool Whip, and spread over crust.